Geothermal System /

 When financing your new geothermal system, you can choose one or both* of these loan types:

-- A 12– or 18–month loan that covers your geothermal tax credit (i.e. the Section 25D federal income tax credit that’s available for new residential geothermal systems at up to 26% of the eligible project cost in 2020 and up to 22% in 2021).
+- A 12-month or 18-month loan that covers your geothermal tax credit (i.e. the Section 25D federal income tax credit that’s available for new residential geothermal systems at up to 26% of the eligible project cost).

 *Combining both of these loan types together is commonly called a geothermal system “combo loan.”
 Learn How Combo Loans Work